-66. There may be a delay in making refund to Applicants.
+64. There may be a delay in making refund to Applicants.

-We cannot assure you that the monies refundable to you, on account of (i) withdrawal of your applications,

-(ii) our failure to receive minimum subscription in connection with the Base Issue, (ii) withdrawal of the Issue, or (iii) failure to obtain the final approval from the NSE and/or BSE for listing of the NCDs, will be refunded to you in a timely manner.
+We cannot assure you that the monies refundable to you, on account of (i) withdrawal of your applications, (ii) our failure to receive minimum subscription in connection with the Base Issue, (ii) withdrawal of the Issue, or (iii) failure to obtain the final approval from the NSE and/or BSE for listing of the NCDs, will be refunded to you in a timely manner.
 We however, shall refund such monies, with the interest due and payable thereon as prescribed under applicable statutory and/or regulatory provisions.

-67. Any downgrading in credit rating of our NCDs may affect the value of NCDs and thus our ability to raise further debts.
+65. Any downgrading in credit rating of our NCDs may affect the value of NCDs and thus our ability to raise further debts.

-The NCDs proposed to be issued under this Issue have been rated 'CRISIL AA/Stable' (pronounced as "CRISIL double A rating with stable outlook") for an amount of ₹ 5,000 million, by CRISIL vide its letter dated February 5, 2018; and [ICRA]AA (pronounced as ICRA double A), for an amount of upto ₹5,000 million, by ICRA vide its letter dated February 2, 2018.
+The NCDs proposed to be issued under this Issue have been rated 'CRISIL AA/Stable' (pronounced as "CRISIL double A rating with stable outlook") for an amount of ₹ 5,000 million, by CRISIL vide its letter dated February 5, 2018 as revalidated by CRISIL vide its letter dated February 23, 2018; and [ICRA]AA (pronounced as ICRA double A) with stable outlook, for an amount of upto ₹5,000 million, by ICRA vide its letter dated February 2, 2018 as revalidated by ICRA vide its letter dated February 19, 2018.
 Any downgrade of our credit ratings would increase borrowing costs and constrain our access to capital and debt markets and, as a result, would negatively affect our net interest margin and our business.
 In addition, downgrades of our credit ratings could increase the possibility of additional terms and conditions being added to any additional financing or refinancing arrangements in the future.
 Any such adverse development could adversely affect our business, financial condition and results of operations.

-68. Securities on our NCDs rank pari passu with our Company's secured indebtedness.
+66. Securities on our NCDs rank pari passu with our Company's secured indebtedness.